ThymeLy/100DaysofML/README.md

 **Day 23 (9 August 2020)** - Didn't spend up to one hour on ML (10 minutes short), but decided to clock in as well.
 Completed Chapter 4 on Statistical Modeling.
 Went 25 minutes of first lecture of fast.ai course: [A Code-First Introduction to Natural Language Processing · fast.ai]( https://www.fast.ai/2019/07/08/fastai-nlp/).
 Couldn't engaged with it cause it was designed to be a very classroom-based course.

 **Day 24 (10 August 2020)** - Completed Chapter 5 on Statistical Modeling.
 Starting to get bored.
 Fiddling around in [analytics vidya site]( https://courses.analyticsvidhya.com/collections), thinking about registering some courses.
 Wanted to start tutorial on [scikit-learn](https://scikit-learn.org/stable/tutorial/index.html).
 Still short of one hour today.
-Promise I will replace it another day.
+Promise I will replace it some day.

+**Day 25 (11 August 2020)** - Just half an hour today, still decided to log in today though.
+Mostly on Coursera's Machine Learning course by Andrew Ng from Stanford University.
+Not getting enough time.
+Probably with stop for a while.